 Who the Little Horn is Not

 Most Bible commentators today say that the little horn power represents Antoichus Epiphanies who desecrated the Temple by sacrificing a pig on the altar.
-Daniel said, “And out of one of them (the four divisions of Greece) came forth a little horn.”
-One of those rules, or kingdoms, was the Seleucid Dynasty from which Antiochus Epiphanes arose.
+Daniel said, “And out of one of them came forth a little horn.”
+A lot of commentators believe the phrase "out of one of them" means the little horn was to rise out of one of the four divisions of Greece.
+One of those rulers, or kingdoms, was the Seleucid Dynasty from which Antiochus Epiphanes arose.
 However, the angel Gabriel told Daniel that the “little horn” would rise “in the latter time of their kingdom” (Daniel 8:21-23).
 The Seleucid Dynasty consisted of more than twenty kings who ruled from 311 to 65 B.C.
 Antiochus was eighth which is far from reigning in the “latter time” of their kingdom.
 How can Antiochus fulfill this prophecy if he died over 150 years before the birth of Jesus well before 476 A.D.?
 Clearly 150 years before the Messiah is way off the mark.

 “Persia was called ‘great,’ [Daniel 8:4].
 Grecia was called ‘very great’ [Verse 8], now this power which surpasses them all, is called ‘exceeding great’ [Verse 9] … Rome conquered Macedonia, thus taking over one of the four ‘horns’ of Greecia.
 Rome then grew into its destiny, and moved on to world conquest.
 After 168 B.C., Rome became recognized as the new world empire.
 No king of Macedonia could be called this ‘little horn,’ for none of them was ‘exceeding great.’
 The strongest of them, Antiochus Epiphanes, was forced to leave Egypt at the rude command of the Romans.
 Does not the stronger drive out the weaker?
 The Romans were therefore the ‘exceeding great’ power ...
 This is important to realize, for some people oppose this prophecy by saying Antiochus Epiphanes was the ‘little horn,’ thus throwing the book of Daniel into confusion (as many people mistakenly think it is).”
 (Robert J. Weiland, The Gospel in Daniel, pp. 108,109)

 Besides all this, the prophecy of the little horn is connected to “the abomination of desolation” (Daniel 9:26, 27; 11:31; 12:11).
 What is “the abomination of desolation”?
 We see a clue in the Apocrypha book of 1 Maccabees where, in the year 164 B.C., Judas Maccabeus purified the temple after it had been defiled by Antiochus Epiphanes.
-In chapter 1 it says, “Now the fifteenth day of the month Casleu, in the hundred forty and fifth year, they set up the abomination of desolation upon the altar, and builded idol altars throughout the cities of Judah on every side” (1 Maccabees 1:54).
+In chapter 1 it says, “Now the fifteenth day of the month Casleu [Kislev, late November - late December], in the hundred forty and fifth year, they set up the abomination of desolation upon the altar, and builded idol altars throughout the cities of Judah on every side” (1 Maccabees 1:54).